 These fields are supported by, and organised through, our two Research Groups:

-We also contribute significantly to the work of the cross-faculty and interdisciplinary:
+We also contribute to the work of the Institute for Social Responsibility (ISR), Edge Hill University’s cross-disciplinary research and knowledge exchange initiative:

 Migration Working Group-North West (MWG-NW) brings together academics, organisations and practitioners working on migration who are either based in the North West of the UK, or researching migration in this region.